meleu/tdd-ruby/hello-world.md

 end
 ```

-Now run `ruby hello_test.rb` and you should see a failure like this:
+Now run `ruby hello_test.rb` and you should see an error like this:

 ```
 # Running: